Saucony Triumph ISO 2 Review

 The price point is $150 but in my opinion worth it.

-Verdict: So far, I like the shoe.
-I haven’t had any issues in it I like the update.
+Verdict: So far, I like the Saucony Triumph ISO 2.
+It’s a great shoe.
+I haven’t had any issues with it.
+I like the update.
 I’m excited to keep running it and see how the last fares!

 Questions for you:

-Have you run in the Saucony Triumph before?
+Have you run in the Saucony Triumph ISO 2 before?

 What is your favorite running shoe?